PeeAre/LegalexBackEnd/README.md

 # LegalexBackEnd
-Server for applicatopn for business
+Server for applicaton for business